Welcome

 Introduction

 Concurrent ownership allows two or more people to hold title to the same parcel of real property at the same time.
-The two main types tested on the MBE are tenancy in common and joint tenancy.
-Understanding their differences, especially the right of survivorship and the rules for severance, is essential for MBE success.
+On the MBE, you must be able to distinguish the two main forms:

 Tenancy in Common